 Our US Business Unit regularly volunteers at the Food Bank of the Rockies in Denver, which is almost 100% volunteer driven.
-In April 2017, seven staff sorted, counted, bagged, boxed and distributed 6,500 pounds of potatoes that had been donated by a local farmer.
-They followed this up in June 2017, by helping in the distribution warehouse, filling orders for 36 organizations in need, including local churches, schools, and mental health facilities.
-That afternoon our eight staff packed, stacked and shrink-wrapped 50,900 pounds of food and supplies.
+In January 2018 8 staff sorted, counted, bagged, boxed and distributed 13,280 pounds of food for vulnerable families.
+In May 2018, 11 staff were on hand helping in the distribution warehouse, filling orders for the organizations supported by the Food Bank, including local churches, schools, and mental health facilities.